• techcode 9 months ago

 You don't want Google to know your location down to a resolution of meters, that makes sense.
 But it makes a lot of sense for a search engine to try to figure out your city and country from your IP address, at least.

-• washadjeffmad a day ago
+• washadjeffmad 9 months ago

 It's not pure search, though.
 I frequently want results specific to my queries, not based on context or details they assume about me.
 Searches are also effectively censored by common internal policy to return "local" same-language results to the historical profile they've assigned to your session.
 It's very hard to escape.